-KEYS will provide critical support to students in the form of encouragement, career counseling, guidance and moral support.
-KEYS also helps with student supportive services such as child care, tuition, transportation, clothing, and professional and other educational-related fees.
+KEYS will provide critical support to students in the form of encouragement, career counseling, guidance and morale support.
+KEYS also helps with student supportive services such as child care, tuition, transportation, and some educational-related fees.

 KEYS is available to students already enrolled at the Community College or those who wish to enroll in the next semester.
 For more information call KEYS at 1-800-377-5222 (ext.
 7493).